 You can get the right value by right-clicking the form element and using the Copy Custom Field Name context menu option:

-From the Value dropdown, select Username or Password depending on which credential you're having trouble auto-filling.
+From the Value dropdown, select Username or Password depending on which credential you are having trouble auto-filling.
 In many cases, you'll need to create a linked custom field for each.

 Save the changes to the vault item.

-Now that you've created one or more linked custom fields, you can auto-fill using the method described in an earlier section.
+Now that you have created one or more linked custom fields, you can auto-fill using the method described in an earlier section.
 When you do, your browser extension will auto-fill the username, password, or both into the HTML form element given for a field Name.